Introduction#

 Illustrative directed acyclic graph of two models.
 The left graph has far fewer nodes than that one the right.

-Comparison between models using explicitly-constrained decision symbol (left) and explicit constrains on a simple binary symbol (right) in formulation.
+Comparison between models using implicitly-constrained decision symbol (left) and explicit constrains on a simple binary symbol (right) in formulation.
 The first formulation has fewer symbols.#

 It is expected that the more compact model that uses implicit constraints will perform better.